Luna-Klatzer/docs_openhiven.py/docs/home/contributing.md

 ### Issue-Page

-The issue-page is the place where you can easily report issues and bugs, share your ideas and ask questions to the developers and other people that also use OpenHiven.py.
-So, if you want to contribute that's the place to go to.
-Just keep in mind try to give as much information as possible when reporting something, so the developers that read it can understand what the issue or contribution is.
+The issue-page is where you can easily report issues and bugs, share your ideas, and ask questions to the developers and other people who also use OpenHiven.py.
+So, if you want to contribute, that's the place to go to.
+Just keep in mind trying to give as much information as possible when reporting something, so the developers who read it can understand the issue or contribution.

 !!!
 Note